Schedule, Deadlines & Help

 - Do you offer scholarships, funding or waivers to participants?

 Limited funding (excluding airfare and accommodation) might be available.
 Please contact the Secretariat for details.

 Submissions, Reviews & Proceedings [back to top of questions]

 - Why must I provide my email address at my university to submit a proposal?
 The university registered email address is required for verification and security purposes.

 This is an international, double-blind, peer-reviewed event.
 For ISSN and review committee details see the event homepage.

 - When will I be notified if my proposal has been rejected or accepted?
-We try to send decisions within one month of receiving the submission; however, depending on the volume of submissions, the review period may be shorter or longer.
+We try to send decisions within two to three weeks of receiving the submission; however, depending on the volume of submissions, the review period may be shorter or longer.

 - Is it required to submit a full paper?